 So it was great fun for me to research my favourite fictional aircraft, their real-world inspirations and their appearances in movies and novels.
-And in the end I was able to narrow it down to a top ten.
+And in the end I narrowed it down to a top ten.

 First, the aircraft that didn’t make it into the top ten.
 It was hard to pick a top ten because there are more than ten iconic fictional aircraft.
-Here’s the ones that didn’t make it, along with comments on why I didn’t include them.
+Here are the ones that didn’t make it, along with comments on why I didn’t include them.

-- Dropship from Aliens – a great design, but in the end it’s more spaceship than aircraft.
+- Dropship from Aliens—a brilliant design, but in the end it’s more spaceship than aircraft.